BrianZeng01/CPSC210-Term-Project/README.md

 ## User Stories:
 As a user, I want to be able to...
-- Create a new world * Mark
+- Create a new world which will be added to worlds * Mark
 - Fight a monster * Mark
-- Delete a world * Mark
+- Delete a world from worlds * Mark
-- View my character's stats *
+- View my character's stats
 - View my world's progress
 - Change the difficulty for my world
-- Increase my character's stats/level up * Mark
+- Increase stats/level up of hero * Mark
 - View what different stats do
-- Add an item to my inventory *
+- Add an item to my inventory